 Princeton University offers a unique combination of resources in a community that provides unusual cultural and intellectual opportunities.
 Scholars from all disciplines, backgrounds and interests are invited to apply.
 Potential applicants should first explore the University’s various departments in order to determine the most appropriate graduate program.

 Admitted students are generally informed of their offers in mid-February.
-The Department of Comparative Literature invites admitted students to visit Princeton March 27-28, 2017.
+The Department of Comparative Literature invites admitted students to visit Princeton March 14, 15 & 16, 2022 (these dates are tentative, and subject to change).
 This visit will provide an opportunity to meet faculty and current graduate students, and to gain a sense of life in Princeton.
 Limited funding will be available for travel and accommodation.

 University fellowships generally are granted to all entering doctoral candidates for their first year of study, thereby freeing them from the need to conduct research activities or the obligation to teach in the first year.
 Should a student be the recipient of a full external grant or company sponsorship, the Graduate School will require that these external resources be used in lieu of University funding, although it is typical to provide a prize to the student as a means of reward (as well as additional compensation) in most cases.